linroger/Finance-Notes-and-Marginalia/Financial Engineering/Principles of Financial Engineering/Chapter 13 Some Applications of the Fundamental Theorem.md

 b_{2}=b_{1}-\sigma_{s}{\sqrt{T-t}}
 $$

-The value of the call will be measured in domestic [[Forwards and Futures Notes|currency]].
+The value of the call will be measured in domestic [currency](../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md).

 # 13.4.4.1 Black Scholes and dividends

 We now explain how to trick the PDE in Eq.
-(13.132) in order to arrive at the [[Black-Scholes Model|Black Scholes]] type formula for the simple quantoed equity option shown above.
-To do this, we need the equivalent of the [[Lecture Note 5- Black Scholes Formula|Black Scholes formula]] in the case of a constant rate of dividends paid by the underlying stock during the life of the option.
+(13.132) in order to arrive at the [Black Scholes](../../Credit%20Markets/Black-Scholes%20Model.md) type formula for the simple quantoed equity option shown above.
+To do this, we need the equivalent of the [Black Scholes formula](../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Lecture%20Note%205-%20Black%20Scholes%20Formula.md) in the case of a constant rate of dividends paid by the underlying stock during the life of the option.

-Standard derivations in the [[Black-Scholes Model|Black Scholes]] world will give the European [[Chapter 17 - Option Strategies|call premium]] on a stock, $S_{t}.$ that pays dividends at a constant rate $\boldsymbol{Q}$ as,
+Standard derivations in the [Black Scholes](../../Credit%20Markets/Black-Scholes%20Model.md) world will give the European [call premium](../Derivatives/Part%20IV%20-%20Options/Chapter%2017%20-%20Option%20Strategies.md) on a stock, $S_{t}.$ that pays dividends at a constant rate $\boldsymbol{Q}$ as,
 $$
 C(t)=e^{-Q(T-t)}S_{t}N(\tilde{d}_{1})-K e^{-(r)(T-t)}N(\tilde{d}_{2})
 $$